asc-isep-ipp-pt/WEB-MANAGER/README.md

 ![](favicon.ico)
 # WEB-MANAGER
-This project aims to create a monolithic web server to allow remote management operations over the Linux server where it is running.
+This project aims to create a monolithic web server allowing remote management operations over the Linux server where it is running.
-- The service runs as root; this means it has full access to the server, including it's filesystem.
+- The service runs as root; this means it has full access to the server, including its filesystem.
-- Access is controlled by an access secret stored in the a file within the filesystem.
+- Access is controlled by an access secret stored in a file within the filesystem.
-- The service is implemented by a single self-contained and authonomous binary file.
+- The service is implemented by a single self-contained and autonomous binary file.

 ### Command line syntax: